Frequently Asked Questions

 Back To All FAQs

-Then, we will calibrate our equipment to a sample of your fiche to optimize the quality of the final output.
+3. Equipment Calibration: We calibrate our equipment to optimize quality, using a sample of your fiche to ensure the best results.

-Last, we can load your digital images onto an encrypted USB drive or upload them to a secure FTP repository.
+8. Delivery: Your digital images can be loaded onto an encrypted USB drive or uploaded to a secure FTP repository for secure access.

 Read More